stestoltz/Explode/README.md

 ##### Manipulating the Tape

 The tape can contain the printable ASCII characters and newline.
-Each character's index in the following string is it's numeric value:
+Each character's numeric value is its index in the following string:

 ```
  !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~